 How To Dry Your Parrot After A Bath

-Once your parrot finishes bathing, it should not remain wet.
-This increases its chance of getting a chill and becoming sick.
+Once your parrot finishes bathing, it shouldn’t remain wet, especially during the winter months.
+This increases the likelihood of getting a chill and becoming sick.

-The good news is, so long as your parrot is not drenched in water, it can dry itself effectively.
+The good news is that parrots can dry themselves.
 Even better, this will lead to preening behavior.
-Parrots will shake and ruffle all their feathers, aligning them and making sure they are all correctly positioned.
-The best way to dry a parrot after a bath is to:
+Parrots will shake and ruffle their feathers, aligning them and ensuring that they’re all correctly positioned.

-If your parrot needs to dry off more quickly, or your home is cold, you can intervene.
-Take a soft towel and lightly pat down the parrot.
-Just be sure not to ruffle its feathers or drag the towel against the grain.
-This will damage the feathers and cause your parrot pain.
-Instead, pat it gently and let the parrot take breaks to preen itself.
+If your parrot needs to dry off more quickly because your home’s cold, take a soft towel and lightly pat down the feathers.
+Don’t ruffle its feathers or drag the towel against the grain.
+This will damage them.

-No matter how cold your parrot seems, never use a hairdryer on it.
-The excessive heat will be dangerous to your parrot.
-Even if you’re very careful, the loud sound will frighten the parrot and cause it to act in fear.
+Put your parrot in a warm room that’s free from fans.
+No matter how cold your parrot seems, never use a hairdryer.
+The excessive heat can be harmful, and the loud noise will frighten it and cause it to act in fear.

-Most of all, hair dryers have a non-stick coating on the inside.
+Most hairdryers have a non-stick (Teflon) coating on the inside.
 This coating gives off invisible, odorless fumes that are harmless to people.
-However, they are extraordinarily toxic to birds, parrots included.
+However, these fumes are toxic to all birds, including parrots.

 Parrot Shivering After Bath

 After a bath, you may observe your parrot shaking or shivering.
 While this may be a sign of chill, it usually means the parrot is drying itself off naturally.
-This is normal behavior, especially if you’ve ensured that the bathwater was lukewarm or room temperature.
+This is normal behavior.

-The parrot is simply contracting the muscles around its keel, which is the “breastbone” of flight birds.
-This generates heat so the parrot can dry effectively.
-Vigorous shaking of feathers may also be part of the bird’s preening ritual.
+The parrot is contracting the muscles around its keel, which is the breastbone of flight birds.
+This generates heat so that the parrot can dry effectively.
+Vigorous shaking of feathers may also be part of its preening ritual.

-With that said, there is a chance your parrot is cold, so watch closely.
-If the shaking continues for a long time, the parrot fluffs up all its feathers, and it withdraws itself into a tight bundle, then it is cold.
-Direct a small space heater toward the parrot, provide it with a heat lamp, or try to raise the temperature of the room.
-So long as it’s not left cold for long periods of time, it will be fine.
+If the shaking continues, the parrot fluffs up all its feathers, and it withdraws itself into a tight bundle, then it’s feeling cold.
+Increase the room temperature.
+As long as it’s not left cold for long periods, it’ll be fine.

-You should bathe your parrot twice a month or whenever it’s very dirty.
-Try to limit this to once a week, or use a spray bottle mist if your parrot needs cleaning more often.
-Most parrots love baths, but the above tactics can help more averse ones become happy with the idea.
+You should bathe your parrot twice a month or up to twice a week if it’s particularly dirty.
+Try to limit this to once a week, or use a spray bottle mist if your parrot needs more regular cleaning.